mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 Each capsule is spherical but the size of the capsule varies considerably.
 The smallest capsules are three meters in diameter; the largest is 150 meters across.
 All the capsules are made out of the same greenish substance.
 The interior of the capsules is marked with strange glyphs, which appear to be decorative.
 In fact, these are intelligent control interfaces for different purposes.

-Secondary Controls Control Pushed In Neutral Pulled Out 1 (Appearance) Opaque portal Portal displays incomprehensible information about destination
+Secondary Controls Control Pushed In Neutral Pulled Out1 (Appearance) Opaque portal Portal displays incomprehensible information about destination

 Transparent portal

 2 (Duration) Portal remains open until central button is pressed or another portal connects

-Portal remains open for one traversal only Portal remains open indefinitely, blocking other connections 3 (Privacy) No privacy Incoming portal sounds a warning chime; operator must approve connection
+Portal remains open for one traversal only Portal remains open indefinitely, blocking other connections3 (Privacy) No privacy Incoming portal sounds a warning chime; operator must approve connection

 No connections permitted